lfsc09/dong-stocks-api/README.md

 #### Clean Architecture

-This project will follow the requirements for `Clean Architecture`, thus the specific folder structure.
+This project will follow the guidelines for a `Clean Architecture` project, with `DDD`, and following `SOLID` principles.

 #### Tests